 Garcilaso de la Vega, herein called "Inca," published a book based on interviews with, among others, one of DeSoto's Thirty Lancers.
 Inca's writings were also used despite his innocent place name confusion.
 THESE WRITINGS ARE THROUGHLY INDEXED BY STATE HEREIN.

-*The latest published translations of these works, The Desoto Chronicles, the Expedition of Hernando DeSoto to North America 1539-1543, edited by Doctors Lawrence A. Clayton, Vernon James Knight, Jr. and Edward C. Moore of the University of Alabama in 1993, were used exclusively here and are abbreviated "Clayton 1993" throughout.
+*The latest published translations of these works, The Desoto Chronicles, the Expedition of Hernando DeSoto to North America 1539-1543, edited by Doctors Lawrence A. Clayton, Vernon James Knight, Jr. and Edward C. Moore of the University of Alabama in 1993, were used throughout and credited © 1993, University of Alabama Press.

 refer to statements of one or more Chroniclers; B stands for Biedma, E for Elvas, R for Rangel and I for Inca, each linked to an annotated Clayton 1993 internet page.